coralproject/coral-cli-command/README.md

    the version is in `main`, create a release with the version number: `v0.4.0` (Note that the `v` prefix is required)

-CircleCI will run your tests and release the new version for you.
+GitHub Actions will run your tests and release the new version for you.